 1 x waffle iron (yours or the old vintage model ‘stollen’ from your mum’s house)

 The idea for indoor S’mores came from watching this fun you tube video on Food 52.
 By sandwiching two layers of puff pastry in a waffle iron, the intense heat creates puffed-up layers of flaky pastry, almost like a croissant.
 You can add any number of fillings, savoury or sweet.
-If savoury is your thing, there’s no beating these cheesy vegetable waffles, but with my current S’mores affection, marshmallows and chocolate seemed a good fit.
+If savoury is your thing, you might like these cheesy vegetable waffles, but with my current S’mores obsession, marshmallows and chocolate seemed a good fit.